-Returning to vaccines, if man is invincible via his technology and if safety is defined only as the absence of an immediate death, then of course, vaccines are always the answer to any question.
-They are always safe and when mortality or morbidity occur, as they do so often, the blame can be placed on some inherent weakness of the individual.
+Returning to vaccines, if man is invincible via his technology and if safety is defined only as the absence of immediate death, then, of course, vaccines are always the answer to any question.
+They are always safe and when mortality or morbidity occurs, as they do so often, the blame can be placed on some inherent weakness of the individual.
 The entirety of the Western vaccine apparatus, from the initial premises mentioned above, through the legal, economic, and political institutions that have been developed around these notions and that absolve the chemical companies of responsibility, enforce these truths.
 Thus, in the vaccine debate, there can be no debate.
-It is a zero sum, with us or against us proposition.
-Vaccine science, safety and efficacy are settled and only those who are unquestioningly pro-vaccine are allowed to speak and disseminate knowledge (aided and enforced in no small part by the billions of dollars spent on marketing, trolling, ghost writing, journal sponsorship, medical society sponsorship, institutional grants, CDC, FDA, grants and fees, sponsored research, opposition research, political bribes and the like).
+It is a zero-sum, with us or against us proposition.
+Vaccine science, safety, and efficacy are settled and only those who are unquestioningly pro-vaccine are allowed to speak and disseminate knowledge (aided and enforced in no small part by the billions of dollars spent on marketing, trolling, ghostwriting, journal sponsorship, medical society sponsorship, institutional grants, CDC, FDA, grants and fees, sponsored research, opposition research, political bribes and the like).

 With the tobacco industry, however, it was a small group of individuals who beat the ‘body of facts’ down by simply contesting otherwise.
-Here now, we have a fully and financially entrenched marketing apparatus whose purpose is to sell product liability free.
+Here now, we have a fully and financially entrenched marketing apparatus whose purpose is to sell products liability-free.
 To that end, they have been successful, perhaps more successful than any other industry ever, for they have defined and managed the modern medical episteme for decades.